-- BA - English
+- BA - English (PDF willl open in new tab)

-- BS - English with Teacher Licensure 7-12
+- BS - English with Teacher Licensure 7-12 (PDF willl open in new tab)

-- Minor - English
+- Minor - English (PDF willl open in new tab)

-- Minor-Creative Writing
+- Minor-Creative Writing (PDF willl open in new tab)

 - Other majors/minors in the College of Communication, Languages, Arts, and Social Sciences